valderman/ctagsymbols/README.md

 ## Setup
 ctagsymbols requires a tags file to work.
 This may be generated using [Exuberant Ctags](http://ctags.sourceforge.net), hasktags (for Haskell), etc.
-By default, ctagsymbols looks for tags in `<workspace root>/.tags`.
+By default, ctagsymbols looks for tags in `<workspace root>/tags`.

+No extended tag information is required, so you can generate your tags file (for most languages) by simply running `ctags -R .` in the root folder of your workspace.

 It is highly recommended to use an extension such as [Run On Save](https://marketplace.visualstudio.com/items?itemName=emeraldwalk.RunOnSave) to regenerate your tags whenever you make changes to your source.